petter584/quote-generator/readme.md

 # Random Quote Micorservice

 This repository contains the necessary files and configurations to set up a CI/CD pipeline for a microservice called "quote-microservice."
-The pipeline automates the build and deployment process of the microservice using GitHub Actions, EC2 instance (AWS) and Elastic Container Registry (ECR)
+The pipeline automates the build, test and deployment process of the microservice using GitHub Actions, EC2 instance (AWS) and Elastic Container Registry (ECR)

 ## Microservice Description
 The microservice code is written in Python using the Flask framework.
 It provides the following endpoints: